Xeriscaping Exhibit. Image credit Rob Cardillo

 Wonders of Water at the 2018 Philly Flower Show

 The 2018 Philly Flower Show Took A Deep Dive into the Wonders of Water.
-The 5-drop waterfall that drops five levels of water before ending up in a large pond surrounded by bromeliads, begonias, coleus, and purple hearts.
-More rainforest photos below this one.
+The 5-drop waterfall drops five levels of water before ending up in a large pond surrounded by bromeliads, begonias, coleus, and purple hearts.
+There are more rainforest photos below this one.

 2018 Philly Flower Show Rainforest and 25' Water Fall2018 Philly Flower Show, "Wonders of Water" Rainforest with 25' waterfall

-The main entrance always has some sort of ‘wow’ factor and it certainly didn’t disappoint this year with its tropical rainforest, 25′ waterfall and 4000 plants.
-Needless to say such a stunning view stopped people in their tracks.
-This area was extremely challenging to maneuver because of people congregating and admiring the natural beauty.
+The main entrance always has some sort of ‘wow’ factor, and it certainly didn’t disappoint this year with its tropical rainforest, 25-foot waterfall, and 4000 plants.
+Needless to say, such a stunning view stopped people in their tracks.
+This area was challenging to maneuver because people congregated and admired the natural beauty.

 2018 Philly Flower Show; Replica of Mountain Stream of Ice Water Melt

-The Philly Flower Show Took A Deep Dive into the Wonders of Water.
-Replica Mountain Stream of Ice Melt.
+The Philly Flower Show took a deep dive into the Wonders of Water.
+A Replica Mountain Stream of Ice Melted.

-It probably was not my best idea to not only attend the show on a Saturday but the on the day before the show ends.
-It didn’t help that it snowed earlier in the week which probably contributed to the swell of visitors on the weekend.
-You really do have to get up close to some of the exhibits to see what exactly the designer was trying to do with its theme.
-Take the photo above for instance.
-I thought it was a volcano erupting when it was actually a replica of the mountain stream of ice melts.
+It probably was not my best idea to attend the show on a Saturday and the day before the show ends.
+It didn’t help that it snowed earlier in the week, which probably contributed to the swelling of visitors over the weekend.
+You really have to get close to some of the exhibits to see what the designer was trying to do with its theme.
+Take the photo above, for instance.
+I thought it was a volcano erupting when it was a replica of the mountain stream of ice melts.
 What do you think?

 2018 Philly Flower Show; Tulips alongside Water

 The 2018 Philly Flower Show Took A Deep Dive Into the Wonders of Water.
-A reminder of last year’s Holland theme with a field of tulips.
+This is a reminder of last year’s Holland theme with a field of tulips.

-The field of tulips were a welcome sight even with such a focus on water.
-In the photo above, a parade of tulips as a reminder of last year’s Holland theme.
+The field of tulips was a welcome sight, even with such a focus on water.
+In the photo above, a parade of tulips reminds us of last year’s Holland theme.

 2018 Philly Flower Show; Japanese Sakuteiki garden with sand mimicking waves of water

 Above is a photo of a Japanese Sakuteiki garden with metered racked sand mimicking the waves of water.
-The question is how did someone get in and out with leaving any footprints on the sand?
+The question is, how did someone get in and out without leaving any footprints on the sand?

 2018 Philly Flower Show with Nature's Gallery Water Floral Design

-The 2018 Philly Flower Show Took A Deep Dive Into the Wonders of Water.
-Nature’s Galley floral design reminding us of the water cycle.
+The 2018 Philly Flower Show took a deep dive into the Wonders of Water.
+Nature’s Galley floral design reminded us of the water cycle.

-The exhibition’s nature’s gallery addressed the wonders of water with a small display.
-This clear acrylic flora is a reminder of how raindrops fall from the sky and refresh the earth.
+The exhibition’s nature gallery addressed the wonders of water with a small display.
+This clear acrylic flora reminds us of how raindrops fall from the sky and refresh the earth.
 This display represents the water cycle through the art of floral design.
-This exhibit awarded Special Achievement Award of the Garden Club Federation of Pennsylvania and a silver medal from the Pennsylvania Horticultural Society.
+This exhibit was awarded the Special Achievement Award of the Garden Club Federation of Pennsylvania and a silver medal from the Pennsylvania Horticultural Society.

 Wonders of Water at the 2018 Philly Flower SHow; Windows on a Watershed.

-The 2018 Philly Flower Show Takes A Deep Dive into the Wonders of Water.
-The Windows on a Watershed exhibit tracing the journey of water down the Delaware River in Philadelphia.
-Note the 300 lucite tubes filled with different shades of tulle material hand from the ceiling.
-The long glistening tubes are a sculptural interpretation of rain.
-Not my image.
+The 2018 Philly Flower Show Takes a Deep Dive into the Wonders of Water.
+The Windows on a Watershed exhibit traces the journey of water down the Delaware River in Philadelphia.
+Note the 300 lucite tubes filled with different shades of tulle material hanging from the ceiling.
+The long glistening tubes are a sculptural interpretation of rain—not my image.

-The ultimate water display in the exhibit, though, was the educational Windows on the Watershed, a 65-by-50-foot exhibition highlighted to showcase the Delaware River Watershed, representing its four ecosystems to let visitors gain an understanding of how plants contribute to water quality according to the Pennsylvania Horticultural Society’s website.
+The ultimate water display in the exhibit, though, was the educational Windows on the Watershed, a 65-by-50-foot exhibition that showcased the Delaware River Watershed.
+It represented its four ecosystems to help visitors gain an understanding of how plants contribute to water quality, according to the Pennsylvania Horticultural Society’s website.

 2011 Philly Show: Parisian Theme.
 Image credit: DerekBradPhotographyblogspot.com